gvwilson/fiction/voyage/index.md

 Perguuran and the resurgent Admirals a boost.
-Tattoos of the three ships sailing side-by-side were briefly fashionable, and when a brewer named Dutta's Naameda gave birth to triplets, there was no question what names they would be given<span class="sidenote">One of the three later became a seaman, and was reportedly spared from slavery by Bantangui pirates when they learned that he had been named after a ship.</span>.
+Tattoos of the three ships sailing side-by-side were briefly fashionable, and when a brewer named Dutta's Naameda gave birth to triplets, there was no question what names they would be given<span class="note">One of the three later became a seaman, and was reportedly spared from slavery by Bantangui pirates when they learned that he had been named after a ship.</span>.